 Research methods

-60 POAG patients were selected as the patient’s groups (32 male, 28 females; mean age 63 ± 13 years, age range 50-80 years).
+Sixty POAG patients were selected as the patient group (32 male, 28 females; mean age 63 ± 13 years, age range 50-80 years).
 Meanwhile, 60 age-matched healthy controls who underwent physical examination were selected.
-Intraocular pressure was measured by Goldmann tonometry.
-Corneal endothelial cell density, percentage of hexagonal cells, average cell area, maximum cell area, minimum cell area, standard deviation of cell area (SD) and coefficient of variation in cell area were measured by specular microscopy.
+IOP was measured by Goldmann tonometry.
+Corneal endothelial cell density, percentage of hexagonal cells, average cell area, maximum cell area, minimum cell area, standard deviation of cell area and coefficient of variation in cell area were measured by specular microscopy.

 Research results

 Endothelial cell density was 2959 ± 236 cells/mm2 in healthy controls and 2757 ± 262 cells/mm2 in patients with POAG.
 The POAG eyes had significantly lower endothelial cell density compared to healthy control eyes (P < 0.001).
 In the POAG group, endothelial cell density was 2686 ± 233 cells/mm2 in the patients receiving medication and 2856 ± 272 cells/mm2 in the untreated subgroup.
 The eyes receiving medication had significantly lower endothelial cell density compared to untreated eyes.
-There was a negative correlation between cell density and mean IOP (r = −0.286, P = 0.004), positive correlation between the average cell area and mean IOP (r = 0.228, P = 0.022), maximum cell area and mean IOP (r = 0.218, P = 0.029), and minimum cell area and mean IOP (r = 0.290, P = 0.003).
+There was a negative correlation between cell density and mean IOP (r = −0.286, P = 0.004) and positive correlation between the average cell area and mean IOP (r = 0.228, P = 0.022), maximum cell area and mean IOP (r = 0.218, P = 0.029) and minimum cell area and mean IOP (r = 0.290, P = 0.003).
 The percentage of hexagonal cells was not correlated with mean IOP.

 Research conclusions

-Patients with POAG have lower corneal endothelial cell density than healthy controls of the same age.
-There was a negative correlation between endothelial cell density and mean IOP (r = −0.286, P = 0.004).
-Positive correlations were found between the average cell area and mean IOP (r = 0.228, P = 0.022), maximum cell area and mean IOP (r = 0.218, P = 0.029), and minimum cell area and mean IOP (r = 0.290, P = 0.003).
-The percentage of hexagonal cells was not correlated with mean IOP.
+For glaucoma patients, quantitative analysis of CEC morphology is necessary, and high IOP should be controlled as soon as possible to prevent corneal endothelial damage.

 Research perspectives

 Patients with POAG have lower corneal endothelial cell density than healthy controls of the same age.
-This may attribute to mechanical damage from elevated IOP and toxicity of glaucoma medications.
+This may be attributed to mechanical damage from elevated IOP and toxicity of glaucoma medications.

 REFERENCES